sv222/cloud-engineer-interview-questions/README.md

 * **Error handling and retries:** Step Functions automatically handles errors and retries steps.
 * **Integration with other AWS services:** Step Functions integrates with a variety of other AWS services, such as Lambda, ECS, and DynamoDB.

-### Difference between Amazon Kinesis Data Streams and Kinesis Firehose
+### What is the difference between Amazon Kinesis Data Streams and Kinesis Firehose?

 Amazon Kinesis Data Streams and Kinesis Firehose are both services for ingesting and processing streaming data.
 However, there are some key differences between the two services.